dni/blog/_posts/2021-06-27-restructuring-dotfiles-rethinking-sxmo-structure.md

 the command only works when you source the `.functions` again before running the command `sh -c ". $DOTFILES/.functions; hello"`. similar `sh -ic hello` runs as expected because -i forces interactive shell. this is a problem because in some cases like .xinitrc, dmenu, sxhkd and probably many more, it is not clean to force an interactive shell or source our `.functions` again in each of these cases, so our function will fail.

-i dont like sourcing files over and over again, so i came up with, what i think is, a rather clever solution. first of all i created a bin directory in /usr/share/sxmo which i put into the $PATH in `.profile` so binaries there are found. binaries can be executed also in a non-interactive context and with this magical [run_function](https://github.com/dni/dotfiles/blob/sxmo/scripts/run_function) script and symlinks to it, it is
+i do not like sourcing files over and over again, so i came up with, what i think is, a rather clever solution. first of all i created a bin directory in /usr/share/sxmo which i put into the $PATH in `.profile` so binaries there are found. binaries can be executed also in a non-interactive context and with this magical [run_function](https://github.com/dni/dotfiles/blob/sxmo/scripts/run_function) script and symlinks to it, it is